 The Create SNP Tree tool is inspired by [Kaas et al., 2014].
-There are two ways to initiate creation of a SNP tree: from the Result Metadata Table (see subsection 9.4) or by running the tool from the Toolbox.
+There are two ways to initiate creation of a SNP tree: from the Result Metadata Table (see Running analysis directly from the Result Metadata Table) or by running the tool from the Toolbox.
 Note that you can only create a SNP tree if you have identified a common reference for the different stains you are trying to type, and used it for read mapping and variant calling for each of these samples.

 To create a SNP tree from the Toolbox:

 Toolbox | Microbial Genomics Module () | Typing and Epidemiology () | Create SNP Tree ()

 Select the relevant read mappings as shown in figure 11.1

 Alternatively, select data recursively by right-clicking on the folder name and selecting Add folder contents (recursively) (figure 11.2), but remember to double check that files relevant for the downstream analysis are selected.
 An efficient alternative to these methods is to use the Quick filtering functionality from the Metadata Result Table to filter easily the data and initiate the SNP tree creation.